kuria/debug/README.rst

 ::

-  [1/2] Exception: Something went wrong while handling an exception in example.com on line 19 [2/2] Exception: Exception-handler exception in example.com on line 16
+  [1/2] Exception: Final exception in example.php on line 20
+  [2/2] Exception: Exception-handler exception in example.php on line 17

 Notice that the information about *Initial exception* is lost completely.

 We could glue the *Initial exception*'s info to the *Final exception*'s message, but that would be rather ugly and hard to read.

 With joining exception chains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^